mikeant42/GameMaker/README.md

 - Should I be using a namespace?
 - Improve Shader SetUniform() function, shouldn't be five different ones
 - Use quaternions with the cams instead of euler rotation

+## Lighting Thoughts
+There should be the option to generate FBOs to be used as environment maps for PBR textures at runetime, or the option to use the skybox.
+This way both indoor and outdoor scenes can be supported for physically real reflections.